Welcome to Bonnie’s Healing through Writing blog site!

 My professional life as a Licensed Clinical Social Worker with a part-time private psychotherapy practice is a large part of the purpose of my life: To ease the suffering of others.

-If my stories or writing touch your “truth” in some way, well then, I will have accomplished something meaningful, outside of myself, on my Healing Through Writing journey.
+If my writing touches your “truth” in some way, well then, I will have accomplished something meaningful, outside of myself, on my Healing Through Writing journey.

 Thank you for visiting and I hope you feel compelled to come back soon.
 Oh, and I am the type that craves kudos.
 So, if you are entertained or informed please let me know ;-).
-If not, that’s okay too.
+If not, that’s okay, tell me that too.
 It’ll help me grow.